Borokoro/ball_squad/README.md

 ### Finding authors

 When you launch the program, a starting page with search bar will be displayed.
-Simply write down author's name and press the "submit" button on your keyboard like in example below to look for an author:
+Simply write down author's name and press the "submit" button on your keyboard, like in example below, to look for an author:

 ![plot](./assets/readMeFiles/authorSearch.png)